ahernandez214/ahernandez214.github.eoo/README.md

 - What is the key pain point?

-The Head of Marketing wants to find out who the top YouTubers are in 2024 to decide on which YouTubers would be best to run marketing campaigns throughout the rest of the year.
+JJ Olatunji wants to determine which of his three YouTube channels—KSI, Sidemen, or JJ Olatunji—would be the most effective for promoting the England jersey for the 2025 World Cup.
+He needs data-driven insights to decide which channel will generate the highest engagement and visibility for the campaign.

 - What is the ideal solution?

-To create a dashboard that provides insights into the top UK YouTubers in 2024 that includes their
+To create a dashboard that provides insights into the performance of JJ Olatunji’s three channels, including:
 - subscriber count
 - total views
 - total videos, and
 - engagement metrics

-This will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.
+This dashboard will help JJ and his team decide which channel to use for the England jersey promotion and future marketing campaigns.

 ## User story

-As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in the UK .
+As JJ Olatunji, I want to use a dashboard to analyze my three YouTube channels (KSI, Sidemen, and JJ Olatunji) and determine which has the highest engagement and reach.

-This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.
+This dashboard should allow me to compare performance metrics such as subscriber growth, average views, and audience interaction to ensure that I choose the most effective channel for promoting the England jersey for the 2025 World Cup.

-With this information, I can make more informed decisions about which Youtubers are right to collaborate with, and therefore maximize how effective each marketing campaign is.
+With this information, I can maximize campaign effectiveness and ensure the highest possible impact and engagement from my audience.

 # Data source

 - What data is needed to achieve our objective?

-We need data on the top UK YouTubers in 2024 that includes their
+We need data on the top UK YouTubers in 2024 including their
 - channel names
 - total subscribers
 - total views